Home Office Desk Makeover: A Fresh Start with a Classic Desk

 More to Come!

-Since doing the desk makeover I have chalk-painted a lingerie chest and a nightstand!
-I’ll do a blog post on those pieces soon and I’m almost getting up enough nerve to tackle my grandmother’s chifferobe.
-It’s in really good shape and I’ve removed the hardware already.
-It could work in my home office as a supply closet, otherwise, it’s just sitting in the garage which is a shame.
-It has to be around 100 years old.
+Since finishing this desk makeover, I’ve actually chalk-painted a lingerie chest and a nightstand too!
+I’ll be sharing those projects in a future post.
+And believe it or not, I’m almost ready to tackle my grandmother’s old chifferobe.
+It’s in great shape, and I’ve already removed the hardware.
+I think it could be perfect in my home office as a supply closet.
+Otherwise, it’s just sitting in the garage—and that’s a shame for a piece that’s probably close to 100 years old!

-What do you think?
-Should I go for it?
-Would love to hear your comments and suggestions!
+What do you think—should I go for it?
+I’d love to hear your thoughts, suggestions, or even your own makeover stories!
+Drop a comment below and let’s chat. 😊

 Hi Jeannie, Love the desk.
 You did a Wonderful job.
 I like the trim painted white, it just looks Right!
 I think you should paint the Chifferobe.
 It will be Gorgeous, and give you additional storage in your office.
 Every time you see it, you will think of your Grandmother!!
 Have a Fabulous Day!
 Ellen